-Conditions like diabetes, Parkinson’s disease, multiple sclerosis and spinal cord injury can also act as risk factors for recurrent UTI in men.
+Conditions like prostate cancer, diabetes, Parkinson’s disease, multiple sclerosis and spinal cord injury can also act as risk factors for recurrent UTI in men.
 One reason for this is their role in ejaculatory dysfunction.
 Ejaculatory dysfunction includes retrograde ejaculation, where the bladder neck doesn’t contract as it should during ejaculation, allowing semen to enter the bladder.

 Many of the treatments or surgeries used for lower urinary tract symptoms (LUTS) in males are also linked to ejaculatory problems.
 Surgical treatment for BPH in particular is associated with retrograde ejaculation.

 Where a cause of LUTS in males is yet to be determined, tests have been developed that can assist you and your clinician.
 Mdxhealth offers both a range of prostate cancer tests as well as an enhanced UTI test.
 While the UTI test is not part of their pathway for screening for prostate cancer, with clinical guidance a cause of LUTS may be identified.